princek0/GramiraML/README.md

 - Instant text selection and replacement
 - AI-powered text correction using Ollama
 - Works in any text input field (browsers, applications, etc.)
-- FastAPI backend for text processing
+- Direct integration with Ollama for fast processing

 ## Prerequisites